CMUSTRUDEL/cmustrudel.github.io/_posts/2017-09-19-reading-group-meeting.markdown

 GenderMag, which David Widder will present later, is in the same mindset that although men and women are statistically biologically different, well-designed tools can help both of them succeed.

+Sophie did not know that green been pie could contain cream so she bought a lot of them.
+Luckily, she could bring them to Strudel meetings so that everyone can eat them and be merry.

 #### Tuesday, November 28, 2017